 Brute-force, DoS, and DDoS attacks – what’s the difference?

-A DDoS attack is a short for Distributed DoS attack.
-Such attacks are performed by flooding the targeted website with useless traffic from multiple devices or a botnet.
-A botnet is a network of computers infected with malicious software (malware) without the user’s knowledge, organized into a group and controlled by cyber criminals.
-Modern botnets can contain tens of thousand of compromised mobile devices or desktop computers.
-Due to their nature, modern DDoS attacks are costly and requires a lot of resources.
-Usually, that means you have a strong enemy which have enough gray money to order this kind of attack.
-Very often performing DDoS attacks are ordered by unscrupulous competitors or political opponents.
+A DDoS attack is short for “Distributed DoS attack”.
+Such attacks are mounted by flooding the targeted website or web server with useless traffic from multiple devices or a botnet.
+A botnet is a network of computers infected with malicious software (malware) without the user’s knowledge, organized into a group, and controlled by cybercriminals.
+Modern botnets can contain tens of thousands of compromised mobile devices or desktop computers.
+Due to their nature, modern DDoS attacks are costly and require a lot of resources.
+Usually, that means you have a strong enemy that has enough gray money to order this kind of attack.
+Very often, mounting DDoS attacks are ordered by unscrupulous competitors or political opponents.

 So, what’s the difference?

 Technically they look different but from a website owner’s point of view, the difference is just in the goal of an attack.

 Both, DoS and DDoS attacks have the same goal.
 And this goal is to push down the victim, the targeted website, or the web server and make a profit from that.
 Sometimes the DDoS attack is performing to destroy a defense system and obtain administrative access.

 The goal of doing brute-force attacks is to obtain admin access to the targeted website to perform some illegal activity intruder/hacker wants to do.
 Their typical activities are: